-This course conforms to the Richmond University Special Programme Assessment Norms for COM and JRN.
+This course conforms to the Richmond University Special Programme Assessment Norms for COM adopted 28 June, 2012.

 Teaching Methodology:

 Course meetings will consist of interactive lectures, class discussions, presentation of audiovisual materials, and one-on-one tutorials.
 Student work is assessed through a variety of ways using both formative and summative approaches.
 Feedback is intended to help improve student approach to learning and achieve better results.